aurora-is-near/remaphore/README.md

 The destination is the node's destination value, the publickey is used to authenticate messages sent by that peer.
 Verbs define the verbs for which the peer may send messages.

+## Closing notes

+remaphore can be started (either sending or receiving) concurrently on the same host/same configuration.
+Each receiving instance will process all messages.
+Be aware that only messages that are sent WHILE the receiving node is waiting for messages will be received.
+Past messages are lost in the void.

+To control critical processes, make sure to define a verb so that the senders that can trigger the receiver are limited to authorized parties only.

+In general, listeners should use the `-t` timeout option to prevent unlimited lingering. `-t 24h` is a good safeguard.

+Be aware that the remaphore configuration needs to be readable for all users that need to send or receive messages via remaphore.
+This should be used with care.
+It is advisable to create a group that has read-access to the /etc/remaphore directory in exclusion of everybody else.

+remaphore is an automation tool.
+Do not use it for chatting or file transfer directly.